spyoungtech/win-bash-aliases/README.md

 operable program or batch file.
 ```

 Well, no more!
-Proxy unix commands to WSL from your Windows native shell with `win_aliases`
+Proxy unix commands to WSL from your Windows native shell with `win-bash-aliases`

 ## Installation